ABSYZ ABSYZ

 Let’s say we want to analyze sales records that are missing a product category.
 Filtering this field by the null value makes it easier to review the data we’re looking for.
 We can also group on, filter by, create interactions on, and apply conditional formatting to null values, and drill down on a null grouping.
 In dashboards, we can facet queries and apply global filters using the null and not null operators.

 To enable the null handling preference, contact Salesforce Customer Support.
 From Setup, in the Quick Find box, enter Analytics, and select Settings.
-Then select Include null values in Tableau CRM queries, and save our settings.
+Then select Include null values in Salesforce Tableau CRM queries, and save our settings.

 TABLEAU CRM FOR EVERYONE: